-A final tip to avoid common problems and improve the appearance of your photography...avoid taking indoor photos where fluorescent lighting is located.
+•A final tip to avoid common problems and improve the appearance of your photography...avoid taking indoor photos where fluorescent lighting is located.
 Ever taken a photo in a church basement or a buffet hall at a wedding reception and when you see the printed photos they have a blue-ish, blue-green hue?
 Fluorescent lights were to blame.
 Even your camera's flash can't overwhelm the spread of fluorescent lighting in a room, especially with a ceiling of nothing but fluorescent tubes.
 A filter on the camera's lens is the only way to overpower it.
 The easiest way to avoid seeing that awful color in your snapshots, is to take the photos outdoors in natural lighting (the best) or in another room where tungsten lighting (most lightbulbs) are in use.

 About the author: Marilyn Lyons is an awarding winning photographer with a Photographic Technology degree from the Ohio Institute of Photography & Technology.
 She has worked with a variety of photographers and owned her own studio.
-She currently is a veteran of the photo sculpture industry, working with photographers and the general public to produce stand-up 3-d photo sculptures of their photography.
+She currently is a veteran of the photo sculpture industry, working with photographers and consumers to produce table-top 3-d photo sculptures of their photography.
 You can check-out a gallery of her cutout and popout creations at www.funfotos.com

-Home / Gallery / Weddings / Trophies / Prices / Order / Links / FAQ
+Home / Gallery / Weddings / Trophies / Prices / Order / Sitemap / FAQ

 © 2019 Fun Fotos